cdy3870/UAV_ML/README.md

 2. Parsing raw data (approach 1), doing this step allows you to customize features used

 ```
-python data_processing.py
+python data_processing.py -s "parsed_data.txt" -f -1
 ```

+Look at the arguments to see the features that can be used.
+By default, the features that led to the best performance is used.

 This command will produce a mapping of flight ids to dataframes containing the desired features.

-3. Using already parsed data (approach 2), doing this step instead of 2 will lead to the results from the experiments
+3. Using already parsed data (approach 2)

-The file 'parsed_data.txt' contains the mapping of flight ids to their dataframes of data.
+The file 'parsed_data.txt' contains the mapping of flight ids to their dataframes of data using the features that resulted in the best performance (reference paper feats).
 This data is then binned using the desired sampling method and produces X and y data for the model.

 ### Experiments